Configuring application fields

 2. Select Tutoring Subjects to view all existing subject categories and the number of sub-categories assigned to each.

-You will now see a list of categories such as Subjects, Languages, Special Needs, Test Prep, etc., along with their associated sub-subjects.
+You will now see a list of predefined categories including Subjects, Languages, Special Needs, and Test Prep, along with their associated sub-subjects.

 2. Understanding Subject Categories